Fr Matthew Charlesworth, SJ

 The one who made all the oceans and rivers is asking a woman for a drink of water.

-An early Christian teacher once said something beautiful about this moment: the one who was thirsty was the one who gives drink.
-Jesus asks for water, yet he is the one who gives the living water of God.
+An early Christian teacher once said something beautiful: the one who was thirsty is the one who gives drink.
+Jesus asks for water, yet he is the giver of living water.

-The woman who comes to the well is someone whose life has been difficult and complicated.
-Jesus tells her that she has had five husbands and is now living with a man who is not her husband.
-People judged her harshly, and that may be why she comes alone to the well at the hottest time of the day.
+The woman who comes to the well has lived a difficult life.
+Jesus tells her she has had five husbands and now lives with a man who is not her husband.
+Perhaps that is why she comes alone to the well at the hottest hour of the day.

 Today the world marks International Women’s Day.
 The Gospel reminds us how often women have been judged or ignored.
 Yet Jesus does something different.
-He speaks to this woman with respect, listens to her, and gives her the message that brings her whole village to faith.
+He speaks to this woman with respect, listens to her, and entrusts her with a message that will bring her whole village to faith.

 Jesus offers her something greater than the water in the well.
 He speaks about living water.

-At first she thinks he means ordinary water that would save her from returning each day.
-Many people in our communities know that work of fetching water, or buying it when the taps run dry.
-But Jesus is speaking about something deeper: God’s Spirit living in our hearts.
+At first she thinks he means ordinary water that would spare her the daily journey to the well.
+Many in our communities know that work of fetching water or buying it when the taps run dry.
+But Jesus is speaking of something deeper: God’s Spirit living in the human heart, helping us love, forgive, and keep hope alive.

 St Paul says in the second reading, “God’s love has been poured into our hearts through the Holy Spirit.”